codectr/RefineCTR/README.md

 # RefineCTR
-The code of &lt;A Comprehensive Analysis and Evaluation of Feature Refinement Modules for CTR Prediction>
+The code of 《A Comprehensive Analysis and Evaluation of Feature Refinement Modules for CTR Prediction》